 However, do take note of the restrictions that apply to alcohol, tobacco products and fuels.

 Read the guidance for travellers regarding imports of alcohol and tobacco products.

 If you import alcohol products for commercial purposes or send alcohol consignments from your trip to Finland, you must lodge a tax declaration with the Tax Administration and pay the excise duty due.

 A traveller arriving in the Åland Islands from mainland Finland or from another EU member state, or arriving in mainland Finland from Åland, or arriving in Finland via Åland, or for example from the Canary Islands, can import goods up to the same amount and value as a traveller arriving from outside the customs and fiscal territory of the EU.
-Read the guidance under “When you arrive from outside the customs and fiscal territory of the EU”.
+Read the guidance under “I’m arriving from outside the EU”.

 The Åland Islands and the Canary Islands belong to the customs territory of the EU but not to its fiscal territory.

 If you purchase goods abroad to be delivered to you later (for example a carpet or a pair of glasses), the goods are to be cleared as normal by Customs and the import duties and taxes are to be paid just as for any online purchase.

 The goods can be imported free of duty and tax only if the traveller personally brings the goods into the country.

 - Persons under the age of 18 are not allowed to bring in alcoholic beverages, and persons under the age of 20 are only allowed to bring in light alcoholic beverages.